lehzhu/personalsite/content/blog/canadian-ent.md

 The first mistake that we make with many young Canadians is that we don't drill this into their heads.
 The overwhelming exercise we give is for them to think of a problem they experience, and try to solve it.
 Problem-solving is good, and getting a good grasp on problem-identification is also useful.
 However, there is a profound lack of bet-making.

 *Startups are bets on the future*, an outsized wager on a particular outcome.
 While mathematically similar to gambling, the key difference is that the Expected Value is always supposed to be positive.
-Paul Graham's [recent criticism](https://x.com/paulg/status/1885003032460476671) of a popular HackerNews post has reintroduced this to my context window ([screenshot backup]{.hover-image data-image="/images/pghn.png"}).
+Paul Graham's [recent criticism](https://x.com/paulg/status/1885003032460476671) of a popular HackerNews post has reintroduced this to my context {{< hover-text text="window" image="pghn.png" >}}.

+New